A Unified Framework for Hopsets and Spanners: A Unified Construction of Spanners and Emulators

-In the previous spanner construction, we solved the problem of bounding the spanner's size by limiting the length of the added paths.
-We now use a different solution, inspired by the \textit{half bunches} of \cite{EP15,EGN19}.
+In the previous spanner construction, we solved the problem of bounding the size of the spanner by limiting the length of the added paths.
+We now use a different solution, inspired by the \textit{half bunches} of \cite{Pet09}.
+In this approach, instead of connecting (by a shortest path) every vertex $u$ with all the vertices of its bunch $B_j(u)$, we connect $u$ only to a subset of it, called half bunch.
+The main argument regarding these half bunches, as introduces in \cite{Pet09}, is that the number of edges in the union of all the added shortest paths is relatively small.
+Specifically, it is roughly

+Besides the power of $3$, this is exactly the number of bunch edges (hop-edges between a vertex and a member of its bunch) in the hopset $H(k,f)$.
+To handle the power of $3$, we must change the sampling probabilities, i.e., change the values $\lambda_i$, such that the size of each bunch $B_j(u)$ will be smaller.
+The modification of the sampling probabilities does not affect the stretch and the hopbound of $H(k,f)$, which translate into the multiplicative and additive stretch of the new spanner respectively.
+However, the usage of half bunches instead of bunches forces us to increase the elements of the sequence $\{r_i\}$, in order to maintain Lemma \ref{lemma:HJump}.
+This, in turn, makes the additive stretch larger, with respect to the hopbound of the original hopset $H(k,f)$, and to the additive stretch of the spanner $S(k,f,t)$.